 This study will be conducted under the supervision and direction of the Parkinson's Foundation.
-The study will involve targeted gene sequencing with clinical analysis of seven PD genes and raw data generation for the additional medically relevant genes (4681 gene panel).
-Analysis and interpretation for the seven PD genes will be performed within CLIA/CAP regulations.
-Analysis and interpretation of additional targeted genes will be conducted under a research protocol (non-CLIA/CAP).
+The study will involve whole genome sequencing with clinical reporting of at minimum seven PD genes, and the option for return of additional findings and raw genetic data generation.
+Analysis and interpretation for PD genes and additional targeted genes will be performed within CLIA/CAP regulations.
+Analysis and interpretation of additional targeted genes beyond genes returned via this study will be conducted under a research protocol (non-CLIA/CAP).
 DNA will be stored in a CLIA-approved facility for future analyses.
 Genetic testing results will be returned to the referring clinician and will be provided to participants.
 All participants will undergo genetic counseling for the return of results.